darwino/darwino-documentation/Developer Guide/Darwino DB API 4. Cursors and Queries.md

 > Note: A cursor is forward only.
 You cannot browse the resultset backwards.
 >

 A cursor consumes a database connection; thus, the connection has to be released when it's done.
 To avoid reliance on the intermittent garbage collector, Darwino provides a callback to the cursor.
-The Cursor calls this cursor handler for every result.
+The cursor calls this cursor handler for every result.
 For example, when iterating through a result set, you call find(), passing a CursorHandler.
 The CursorHandler has one method, which is handle(), which handles the CursorEntry.
 The cursor is allocating the database connection, executing the SQL query, calling the CursorHandler for every result, and then closing and recycling the database connection.

  There are methods designed for dealing with the subset of documents that are represented in the collection.
 For example:
 - deleteAllDocuments(int options) – Will delete all of the documents not by iterating through and deleting each one-by-one, but instead will generate a SQL query to do the job in one fell swoop.